kiki-wit/kiki-wit.github.io/pages/about.md

 Hello!
 Welcome to the kiki-wit blog!

-I am passionate about future technologies, developer growth, and side hustles.
-I am starting this journey on March 8, 2024, and I hope to grow together with you through this blog, achieve my goals, and help those who visit achieve their dreams as well.
+I am passionate about future technologies, developer growth, <br>
+and side hustles.
+I am starting this journey on March 8, 2024, <br> and I hope to grow together with you through this blog, achieve my goals, <br>
+and help those who visit achieve their dreams as well.

 Thank you for visiting!